· 3 min readIrelandPacking ListSelf-CateringWicklow

 For evenings in, music while cooking, or sitting outside on a rare warm evening with a glass of wine watching the sun go down over the lakes.
 The ones worth buying are waterproof and genuinely loud enough to fill a room.

-Portable Bluetooth speaker on Amazon
+JBL Bluetooth speaker

-For the kitchen
+For the kitchen (if you're a coffee lover)

-Everything else — pots, pans, knives, chopping boards — will be there.
+Everything else, pots, pans, knives, chopping boards, will be there.
 But your specific coffee setup won't be.

 The boring-but-essential stuff

-• A small first aid kit — plasters, painkillers, antihistamines.
+• A small first aid kit, plasters, painkillers, antihistamines.
 The nearest pharmacy to Blessington is in town but it's a 10-minute drive at minimum.
 Worth having basics with you.

-• Sun cream — Irish summers can surprise you.
+• Sun cream, Irish summers can surprise you.
 The UV index on a high-pressure day in Wicklow is higher than you'd expect.

-• A head torch — Wicklow is dark at night.
+• A head torch, Wicklow is dark at night.
 Genuinely dark, in a way that cities and suburbs aren't.
 If you're walking back from the local pub or heading out early for a hike, you'll want one.

 Head torch on Amazon